How can one person walk out of an event and think “That was awesome and so good for business!”

 Book – Your Daily Dose of Business Woman’s Confident And Success

 Book – Fight the fear – how to beat your negative mindset and win in life.

 Book – The BWN Networking Success Manual – the genius book to get the most out of networking.

 Book – Taking Control of your mind – lifehacks to resilience, confidence and success.

 This article was written by Mandie Holgate, Founder of The Business Womans Network, key note speaker and author, her books are highly acclaimed by business leaders, leading authors, a good few celebrities and business owners around the world.
 Fight the fear (the book that looks at the top 12 fears that impact on success) and Taking Control Of Your Mind are just 2 of the must read books that make business and success easier.
-You can meet Mandie at the Bury St Edmunds, Colchester and Braintree events and she pops into as many events across our network as she can each month now delivering an hour free of coaching and mentoring for all of our guests.
+You can meet Mandie at the Colchester and Braintree events and she pops into as many events across our network as she can each month now delivering an hour free of coaching and mentoring for all of our guests.
 Mandie is happy to connect with all women in business so feel free to do this via her website – www.mandieholgate.co.uk